kren333/Hangman/README.md

 - some sort of psychological game - can you guess what the most popular current input is?
 - hangman?
     - now database could store user statistics
+- an nlp bot you can play 20 questions with?